Spherical higher order Fourier analysis over finite fields I: equidistribution for nilsequences: Factorization theorems

 \section{Factorization theorems}

 With all the preparations in the previous sections, we are now ready to derive the factorization theorem for partially $p$-periodic polynomial sequences $g$ on a set $\Omega$ admitting a Leibman dichotomy.
-We show that $g$ can be written as the product of a small constant term $\e$, a polynomial sequence $g'$ which is sufficiently well equidistributed on a subnilmanifold, and a polynomial sequence $\gamma$ taking values in $\Gamma$ on $\Omega$.
-To begin with, we prove a weak factorization theorem, where $g'$ is only required to take values on a subnilmanifold.
+We show that $g$ can be written as the product of a small constant term $\e$, a polynomial sequence $g'$ which is sufficiently well equidistributed on a subnilmanifold, and a polynomial sequence $\gamma$ which has a small period on the set $\Omega$.

+We provide two sets of factorization results.
+The first set is provided in Section \ref{1:secf1} and is designed for \cite{SunD}, which deals with partially periodic polynomial sequences for a large family of nice and consistent $M$-sets $\Omega$.
+The second set is provided in Section \ref{1:secf2} and is designed for \cite{SunC}, which deals with rational polynomial sequences but for a more restricted family of sets $\Omega$.